TsumiNa/meteor-aurelia/README.md

 </body>
 ```

-The aurelia-app="client/main" attribute points to the Aurelia configuration file named main, which is main.es.js.
+The aurelia-app="client/main" attribute points to the Aurelia configuration file named main, which is `main.au.js` or `main.au.ts`.

-In the client folder create main.es.js and insert:
+Assume you use es6 js.
+In the client folder create main.au.js and insert:

 ```javascript